Top Financial Advisor Firms

-What do you want out of life that the best financial advisor firms can help you with?
-Before we get to seven ways to identify the best financial advisor firms, consider your preferences on some common investment issues:
+Before diving into the seven ways to identify the top financial advisor firms, consider your preferences regarding common investment issues:

 Company Size